-Looking for the perfect cheesecake?
-It takes a bit of hubris to describe a recipe as “perfect”, especially for a recipe such as cheesecake, for which so many have their own personal favorite.
+Looking for the perfect cheesecake recipe?
+It takes a bit of hubris to describe a recipe as “perfect”, especially for something like cheesecake, for which so many have their own personal favorite.

 But, this is simply the best, most wonderful cheesecake I have ever had, and have ever made.
 It is based on a master recipe, from the master of baking herself, Dorie Greenspan.

-My young friend Audrey and I made some slight changes to Dorie’s base recipe.
+My young friend Audrey and I worked together on this cheesecake and have made some slight changes to Dorie’s base recipe.
 We’ve thickened the graham cracker crust on the bottom and don’t let it ride up the sides.
 We also top the cake with a creamy sour cream topping and serve it with a tangy bright raspberry sauce.

 Many thanks to Dorie for graciously allowing us to share her recipe with you!